usnistgov/FIPS201/_FIPS201/authentication.md

 requirements for Identity Assurance Level 3 (IAL3) [[SP 800-63A]](../_Appendix/references.md#ref-SP-800-63A).

 The PIV Card contains a number of visual and logical credentials.
-Depending on the specific PIV data used to authenticate the holder of the PIV Card to an entity that controls access to a resource, varying authenticator assurance levels (AALs) [[SP 800-63B]](../_Appendix/references.md#ref-SP-800-63B) that the holder of the PIV Card is the owner of the card can be achieved.
+Varying authenticator assurance levels (AALs) [[SP 800-63B]](../_Appendix/references.md#ref-SP-800-63B) that the holder of the PIV Card is the owner of the card can be achieved, depending on the PIV authentication method used.
 This is the basis for the following PIV assurance levels defined in this Standard:

 - SOME Confidence—A basic degree of assurance in the identity of the cardholder (AAL1);